meilisearch/documentation/learn/advanced/faceted_search.md

 # Faceted search

-Meilisearch filters can be used to build faceted search interfaces.
+You can use Meilisearch filters to build faceted search interfaces.
 This type of interface allows users to refine search results based on broad categories or facets.
 Faceted search provides users with a quick way to narrow down search results by selecting categories relevant to what they are looking for.
 A faceted navigation system is an **intuitive interface to display and navigate through content**.
-Facets are used in the UI as filters that users can apply to refine the results in real-time.

-Done right, facets allow users to find their way as they would in a physical store.
-Not only would users be able to find what they’re looking for, they can also see other relevant products you have.
-If your user is looking for a blanket, facets would ask questions like: What color do you want?
-Do you have a particular brand in mind?
-Any preferences for materials?
-How much are you willing to pay?

 Facets are common in ecommerce sites like Amazon.
-When users perform a search, they are presented not only with a list of results but also with a list of facets which you can see on the sidebar in the image below:
+When users search for products, they are presented with a list of results and a list of facets which you can see on the sidebar in the image below:

 ![Meilisearch demo for an ecommerce website displaying faceting UI](/faceted-search/facets-ecommerce.png)